An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Convergence and complexity analysis

 \end{lemma} \begin{proof} From Corollary~\ref{cor:1}, Equation (\ref{eq: eps < g}) implies

-\end{proof} Whereas the gradient $\Vert \nabla F(x_k) \Vert$ is unknown in practice, we have access to the estimate $g_k = \kappa(x_k - z_k)$, which allows us to use condition~(\ref{eq: eps < g}).
-Finally, we obtain the following convergence result for strongly convex problems, which is relatively classical in the literature of inexact gradient methods~(see Section 4.1 of \cite{byrd} for a similar result).
+\end{proof} This is the first stopping criterion~(\ref{eq:stop condition}) in Algorithm~\ref{alg:grad}.
+Finally, we obtain the following convergence result for strongly convex problems, which is classical in the literature of inexact gradient methods~(see Section 4.1 of \cite{byrd} for a similar result).

-\paragraph{} \begin{proposition}[\bfseries Convergence of Algorithm~\ref{alg:newtonizer}, strongly-convex objectives] Assume that~$f$ is $\mu$-strongly convex.
+\begin{proposition}[\bfseries Convergence of Algorithm~\ref{alg:newtonizer}, strongly-convex objectives] Assume that~$f$ is $\mu$-strongly convex.
 Let $(x_k)_{k \geq 0}$ be the sequences generated by Algorithm~\ref{alg:newtonizer} where the stopping criterion (\ref{eq:stop condition}) is used.
 Then,

 \end{proposition} \begin{proof} The proof follows directly from (\ref{eq:gd}) and the standard analysis of the gradient descent algorithm for the $\mu_F$-strongly convex and $L_F$-smooth function~$F$ by remarking that $L_F = \kappa$ and $\mu_F = \frac{\mu \kappa}{\mu+\kappa}$. \end{proof} \begin{cor} Under the conditions of Proposition~\ref{prop:stronglyconvex}, we have